nadlambino/laravel-uploadable/README.md

 public function documents() : MorphMany { }
 ```

-You define an `afterUpload` method which runs after the file is uploaded and before the file details is saved in the database.
+You can define an `afterUpload` method which runs after the file is uploaded and before the file details is saved in the database.
-This is useful if you have additional fields in `uploads` table that you want to have a value before saving.
+This is useful if you have additional fields in `uploads` table that you want to have a value before saving, or you want to fire an
+event to notify the user that the upload was successful.
 ```php
 public function afterUpload(Upload $upload, Model $model, Request $request) : void {